lumen-org/lumen/README.md

-`lumen` is a interactive web-application for the visualization of probabilistic machine learning models.
+`lumen` is an interactive web-application for the visualization of probabilistic machine learning models.
 Its main feature is the ability to rapidly and incrementally build flexible and potentially complex visualizations of both machine learning models and the data these models are trained on.

-This web-application is part of the (equally named) [Lumen project](https://github.com/lumen-org/) which consists of two parts: the back-end [modelbase](https://github.com/lumen-org/modelbase) and (this one) the front-end [lumen](https://github.com/lumen-org/lumen).

-(*currently not working - sorry:*) There is a online demo version available [here](http://lumen.inf-i2.uni-jena.de/)

 It caters at least two use cases: